Susan Smith Daniels

 Author of The Genuine Stories

-An MFA graduate of Fairfield University, she is currently a PhD student in Creative Writing at Bath Spa University.
+An MFA graduate of Fairfield University in Connecticut, she is currently a PhD candidate in Creative Writing at Bath Spa University.

 I write because I have so many questions about the ineffability of life and our lived experience.
 I write to answer all those questions to myself, to sort facts from feelings, impressions from memories, and to look in the spaces for the unobserved.
 And I write because I love to tell stories.

-As part of my PhD dissertation, I am writing a novel about memory.
+As part of my PhD dissertation, I am writing a novel about memory and the mythologies of culture and family that shape our lives.
 What started out as an examination of dementia has morphed into the question of memory itself, what we choose to maintain and embellish and what we let go of.
 Every question I ask spawns twenty more.
 It has been a long process.